 As for the United States, the adoption of intellectual property laws started with the Patent Act of 1790, and extended progressively to more and more areas of business.
 The first U.S. patent was granted in 1790 to Samuel Hopkins of Philadelphia for "making pot and pearl ashes," a cleaning formula used in soap making.
-Since then the applicability of patent law has increased almost monotonically, with new industries and areas of invention being added one after the other.
+Since then the applicability of patent law has increased steadily, with new industries and areas of invention being added one after the other.
 The length of patent terms has also been increased, while the court's rulings have leaned more and more in favor of patent holders.
 There have been a few, temporary, setbacks to this trend, and they have been associated either with renewed antitrust efforts or with situations of national emergency, such as WWI and, especially, WWII.
 This fact, by itself, is revealing and worth noticing: that patents could or could not be used in one area of research or in a whole industry, has never been the outcome of a spontaneous, well informed and well reasoned decision by the legislative branch.
-It has always happened in bits and pieces by mixing court rulings with small legislative changes, and always upon "request" from the industry that "needed" to be monopolized, oops, protected.
-It would take another book to spell out the fascinating political economy account of how, one mature industry after another, patentability grew over time because of lobbying by would be monopolists that had run out of steam for inventing and were too afraid of newcomers or foreign competitors.
+It has always happened in bits and pieces by mixing court rulings with small legislative changes, and always upon "request" from the industry that "needed" to be monopolized, or "protected".
+It would take another book to spell out the fascinating political economy account of how, one mature industry after another, patentability grew over time because of lobbying by would-be monopolists that had run out of steam for inventing and were too afraid of newcomers or foreign competitors.
+Various historical episodes (the 1870s, and the 1970-1980s, especially) give the impression that slow productivity growth favors extensions of "patentability", as all three branches of government gave in to the pressure of incumbent firms trying to preserve profitability by increasing monopoly power instead of competing harder.

 The crucial fact, though, is that the following causal sequence never took place, either in the US or anywhere in the world.
-The legislative passed a bill saying "patent protection is extended to inventions carried out in the area X", where X was a yet un-developed area of economic activity.
+The legislative branch passed a bill saying "patent protection is extended to inventions carried out in the area X", where X was a yet un-developed area of economic activity.
 A few months, years, or even decades after the bill was passed, inventions surged in area X, which quickly turned into a new, innovative and booming industry.
 In fact, patentability always came after the industry had already emerged and matured on its own terms.
-Strange, is it not?
+A somewhat stronger test, which we owe to a doubtful reader of our work, is the following: can anyone mention even one single case of a new industry emerging due to the protection of existing patent laws?
+We cannot, and the doubtful reader could not either.
+Strange coincidence, is it not?

 During the last twenty-five or thirty years the "everything should be patented" trend has set in, especially in the United States, with the European Union, as always, barking at the heels.
-Even in the U.S., business practices and financial securities were not subject to patent prior to 1998 and software code was not patentable until 1988.
+Even in the U.S., business practices and financial securities were not subject to patent prior to 1998 and software code was not patentable until 1981.
 In most of the rest of world they still cannot be patented.